odino/nikki/README.md

 ## File search

-When the file search is enabled (`ctrl + shift + z`), you can use a single word to match a filename, or a sequence of words to match a path.
+When the file search is enabled (`ctrl + shift + z`), you can use a single word or a sequence of words to match the filename; long story short:

-Long story short:

 * `app` matches `app.js` and `app_production.js`
-* `app prod` matches `app_production.js`
+* `app prod` only matches `app_production.js`

 By default, nikki will look for files from the current directory onwards.

 ## Support

-Nikki should work on all modern browser, it's actually quite good on the latest versions of Chrome and Firefox.
+Nikki should work on all modern browser: for an optimal experience, though, we recommend the latest versions of Chrome and Firefox.

 ## Development